amargaritov/starlit/README.md

 ./build_and_construct_comp.sh
 ```

-# Instructions for constructing STARLIT compressor using a prebuilt executable file
+# Instructions for constructing STARLIT compressor using a pre-built executable file
-If clang-12, upx-ucl, or make packages are not available, it is possible to construct cmix + STARLIT executable file using a prebuilt cmix version (tested only on Ubuntu 18).
-We provide a script for constructing STARLIT compressor from a prebuild executable file.
-This script places the final STARLIT compressor file under `./run`.
+If clang-12, upx-ucl, or make packages are not available, it is possible to construct a STARLIT executable file using a pre-built version (tested only on Ubuntu 18).
+We provide a script for constructing the STARLIT compressor from a prebuild executable file.
+This script places the STARLIT compressor file under `./run`.
 The script can be run as
 ```bash
 ./construct_from_prebuilt.sh ./prebuild_binary/cmix_amdzen2
 ```

-NOTE: currently, we provide a prebuilt STARLIT executable optimized for an AMD's Zen2 processor.
+NOTE: currently, we provide a prebuilt STARLIT executable optimized for an AMD's Zen 2 processor.
 Please contact the author if you need a prebuild executable file optimized for another CPU._

 # Instructions for running STARLIT compressor
 To run the STARLIT compressor use